A software interface that provides instant control of Eos parameters

 - ALT1 + PUSH: Home of the category.

-- ALT2 + PUSH : button of the category (name written in the Eos command line).
+- ALT2 + PUSH : softkey of the category (writes the category name in the Eos command line).

 Note1: just like the CustoMap option in standard FCB mode, the EncoDis page is unidirectional, i.e. it only works in the TwisterEos to Eos direction.
 If a category has been selected directly in the Encoder Display and a difference in display appears with the MFT, simply reselect a category from the MFT and the two will match again.